Probing the existence of ultralight bosons with a single gravitational-wave measurement: Methods

 where the time and orbital phase are given by

 where we only consider matter contribution.
 The mapping between the orbital radius and the gravitational-wave frequency may be solved by inverting the following relation for $r$

-and expanding to first order in $\epsilon=\bosonpotential/\Phi_{\text{BH}}$\cite{Eda:2013gg}.
+and expanding to first order in $\epsilon=\Phi_b/\Phi_{\text{BH}}$\cite{Eda:2013gg}.
 We have included first-order corrections from matter effects, and verified that second-order corrections cause negligible phase corrections in the gravitational waveform at percent level in the case that we consider here.

-\textbf{Dark matter mini-spike.} To illustrate a case where our black hole/cloud test discriminates other effects from boson clouds, we consider a black hole surrounded by a dark matter mini-spike (constructed loosely following Ref.\cite{Eda:2013gg}).
+\textbf{Dark matter mini-spike.} To illustrate a case where our black hole/cloud test discriminates other effects from boson clouds, we consider a black hole surrounded by a dark matter mini-spike (similar constructions were used in previous work\cite{Eda:2013gg}).
 We assume the mini-spike density to follow a power-law

 where $\rho_{\text{sp}}$ and $r_{\text{sp}}$ are the density and radius normalization constants, and $\alpha$ gives the steepness of the profile.
 We follow\cite{Eda:2013gg} to construct the orbital phase shift of the gravitational wave due to the mini-spike.
 To assess whether the dark matter mini-spike can mimic a boson cloud we first construct the orbital phase shift due to a dark matter spike, then we fit the results using a boson cloud, but treating the $A$ and $B$ parameters as free.
 We set $\rho_{\text{sp}}=3\times10^5 M_\odot/\text{AU}^3$, $\alpha=1$ and $r_{\text{sp}}=6 M$, which causes an orbital shift of similar order as the boson cloud in our example scenario.